Integrator's Guide

 256128Default in the reference hw/fuses.hjson.

 The right size depends on how many ownership transfers the part is expected to undergo in its lifetime.
-There is no way to reclaim burned fuse bits — once the array is exhausted, mutable locking DOT transitions are no longer possible and the device can only operate in Volatile DOT mode (ownership lost on power cycle).
+There is no way to reclaim burned fuse bits — once the array is exhausted, no further mutable DOT transition can be committed.
+Any operation that requires burning the next DOT bit will fail, so reserve margin for service events such as unlock, override, and key-rotation flows rather than sizing only for the happy-path number of ownership transfers.

 Vendor recovery PK hash